gcastillo-ucsd/kloudspeaker/Client-configuration-options.md

 ### Reflect view in URL (`view-url`)

 Kloudspeaker can reflect the current view in the browser url (if browser supports history pushState).
-By default this is disabled.
+By default this is enabled.

 ### Uploader (`html5-uploader`)